Click here to view Spanish version

 GENERATING INVALID TRACKED ACTIVITIES

-Network Advertisers use the Rakuten Affiliate Network to increase sales of products or services, to obtain customer leads, to increase traffic to their designated Websites in order to attract advertisers, to increase brand recognition or to otherwise benefit their businesses.
+Network Advertisers use the Supplier affiliate network to increase sales of products or services, to obtain customer leads, to increase traffic to their designated Websites in order to attract advertisers, to increase brand recognition or to otherwise benefit their businesses.
 In all cases, the full benefit expected by the Network Advertiser is only present if the qualifying link produces a “valid” action by end users of the kind desired by the Network Advertiser.
 When compensated actions are not valid, the Network Advertiser does not recognize the full benefit it expects from the action.
 One important reason Network Advertisers use affiliate marketing programs is that they permit the Network Advertiser to pay for an advertisement only if it generates an actual sale or other action valued by the Network Advertiser.
 That fundamental feature of affiliate marketing programs means that all offers made by Network Advertisers to pay Network Publishers compensation based on a specified end user action are interpreted by us as being offers to pay only for “valid” actions of that kind.
 This interpretation applies even if the offer does not expressly state that payment shall be made only for valid actions.

-The determination of when a compensated action is “valid” depends primarily on the terms of the offer as stated by the Network Advertiser and/or by Rakuten Advertising.
+The determination of when a compensated action is “valid” depends primarily on the terms of the offer as stated by the Network Advertiser and/or by Supplier.
 Network Advertisers have the discretion to structure their offers.
 They decide the kind of action that generates a fee or other compensation and its amount and they may make a Network Publisher’s entitlement to payment subject to any lawful conditions outlined in their offers.
 If Network Publishers do not find the terms of a particular offer attractive, they can choose not to carry the qualifying link that is the subject of the offer.
 Once a Network Publisher accepts an offer, however, it is bound by the terms of that offer.

 Some factors relevant to deciding if compensated actions are valid may not be expressly contained in the offer, but instead are logically implied by the kind of offer and its presumed business purpose.
 For example, a Network Advertiser who wants to generate leads by offering a “bounty” for each form completed is presumptively interested only in bona fide leads.
 If a Network Publisher, in order to increase its compensation, induces employees or other people who are not independently interested in the Network Advertiser’s services to click on the qualifying link and complete the form, then those visitors may not be bona fide leads.
 The Network Advertiser, therefore, should not be obligated to pay for those form completions.
 Similarly, a Network Advertiser who makes a pay-per-click offer is presumptively interested in increasing the number of actual visitors to its Site.
 A Network Publisher that uses a technology or methodology that inflates recorded clicks on a qualifying link should not be paid for those clicks, since they do not represent actual visits to the Network Advertiser’s Site by a viewer.